Three Levels

 Output: Students complete structured, teacher-designed tasks using AI as a supportive tool, gaining foundational knowledge of GenAI and cultivating cautious optimism.

-At the Student-driven level, learners revisit the stages from Prompt (i.e. ©CRAFT model) to Develop with greater sophistication.
-Using the ©POWER model (Present, Open, Work, Extend, Reflect), they apply structured strategies to create more meaningful, creative, and well-organised work with AI support.
+At the Student-driven level, learners revisit the stages from Prompt (i.e. the CRAFT model) to Develop with greater sophistication.
+Using the POWER model (Present, Open, Work, Extend, Reflect), they apply structured strategies to create more meaningful, creative, and well-organised work with AI support.

 Key Areas: Strategy, creativity, critical thinking